 Abstract

-Porous and fractured rocks in the Earth’s upper crust continuously undergo reactive flow, altering their porosity and permeability.
-In carbonate aquifers, this process may produce extensive karst, with sizeable (often kilometers-long) cave systems.
+Porous, fractured rocks in Earth’s upper crust continuously undergo reactive flow, which alters their porosity and permeability.
+In carbonate aquifers, this process may produce extensive karst, with sizeable cave systems (on the scale of kilometers).
 Of special interest are “hypogenic” karst and caves formed by upwelling deep-seated flow with no genetic connection to the surface.
-Despite its vast economic and environmental importance, hypogenic karst formation remains elusive.
+Despite its vast economic and environmental importance, hypogenic karst formation remains poorly understood.

-This work combines geochemical and numerical analysis with field observations to demonstrate that cooling of CO2-rich geothermal flows, upwelling into a confined permeable layer, may induce aggressive karstification and cave forming processes (“speleogenesis”).
-As the water cools, carbonate solubility increases (“retrograde solubility”), inducing undersaturation, forming caves at relatively short time-scales (dozens of kyr).
-This process explains the location of observed caves in a presented test field case study, as well as captures the characteristics of cave morphology, and particularly the formation of the maze-like caves, typical for hypogenic karst.
-From a broad perspective, the findings demonstrate that the Earth’s geothermal heat loss by upwelling of thermal fluids, in conjunction with deep-seated CO2 fluxes, may extensively shape the upper crust, forming sizeable cave systems.
+The present work combines geochemical and numerical analyses with field observations to demonstrate that cooling of CO2-rich geothermal flows and upwelling into a confined permeable layer may induce aggressive karstification and cave-forming processes (“speleogenesis”).
+As water cools, carbonate solubility increases, inducing undersaturation and forming caves on relatively short timescales (tens of kiloyears).
+This process explains the location of caves observed in a field case study and captures the characteristics of cave morphology, particularly the formation of the maze-like caves, which are typical of hypogenic karst.
+From a broad perspective, the results demonstrate that, in conjunction with deep-seated CO2 fluxes, Earth’s geothermal heat loss by upwelling of thermal fluids may extensively shape the upper crust, forming sizeable cave systems.

 Introduction

-Large portions of the Earth’s upper crust are dominated by carbonate aquifers, in which fluid flow transports solute and heat, driving the system out of geochemical equilibrium and inducing fluid-rock interactions1,2.
-The characteristic high reaction rates of carbonates result in significant void-space alterations, ranging from wide diagenetic changes to the development of karstic aquifers with the formation of extensive cave systems (“speleogenesis”)3,4.
+Large portions of Earth’s upper crust are dominated by carbonate aquifers in which fluid flow transports solute and heat, driving the system out of geochemical equilibrium and inducing fluid-rock interactions1,2.
+The characteristic high reaction rates of carbonates result in significant void-space alterations, ranging from wide diagenetic variations to the development of karstic aquifers with the formation of extensive cave systems (“speleogenesis”)3,4.
 Positive and negative feedbacks arise between flow and reaction, fundamentally altering the flow processes themselves5–9.
-These feedbacks are important for a range of different phenomena and applications, such as sustainable management of water resources10,11, geothermal energy usage12, CO2 geological storage13,14, and mitigation of induced-seismicity hazards15.
+Such feedback is important for a range of different phenomena and applications, such as sustainable management of water resources10,11, geothermal energy use12, CO2 geological storage13,14, and mitigation of induced-seismicity hazards15.

 Historically, the formation of karst and speleological systems in carbonates was attributed entirely to the percolation of CO2-enriched meteoric water (“epigenic karst”).
-In recent decades it is progressively understood that karst-induced by upwelling of deep-seated flows (“hypogene karst”) is common, and a considerable portion of the known caves are attributed to hypogenic origin.
+In recent decades, however, evidence has shown that karst induced by upwelling of deep-seated flows (“hypogene karst”) is common, and a considerable fraction of known caves are attributed to hypogenic origin.
 Since these caves form by recharge from below, they are commonly isolated, with no direct genetic link to the surface11,16,17.

 Despite the abundance of hypogene processes and their wide hydrogeological implications, the formation process of hypogenic karst remains enigmatic16,18.
-A variety of dissolution reactions may be involved, mostly encompassing low-pH fluids as carbonic, sulfuric, or organic acids.
-Furthermore, various scenarios were suggested for producing fluid reactivity, including undersaturation induced by mixing of saturated solutions of different compositions (“mixing corrosion”) arising due to cross-formational flow, or processes involving water condensation on the rock walls above the water table (“condensation corrosion”).
-The later can be highly aggressive if induced by sulfuric vapors19–24.
+A variety of dissolution reactions may be involved, mostly encompassing low-pH fluids such as carbonic, sulfuric, or organic acids.
+Furthermore, various scenarios have been suggested to lead to fluid reactivity, including undersaturation induced by mixing of saturated solutions of different compositions (“mixing corrosion”) and arising because of cross-formational flow, or processes involving condensation of water on rock walls above the water table (“condensation corrosion”).
+The latter can be highly aggressive if induced by sulfuric vapors19–24.

-Additionally, because hypogenic caves form in regions of upwelling of thermal fluids, it was suggested that dissolution may be driven by the cooling of thermal groundwater (e.g., ref.
+Additionally, because hypogenic caves form in regions of upwelling of thermal fluids, the cooling of thermal groundwater was suggested to drive dissolution (see, e.g., ref.
 25).
-Dissolution by cooling of thermal groundwater is attributed to the retrograde solubility of carbonate minerals, whereby their solubility increases as the water cools.
-However, this mechanism was often argued to play a minor role in speleogenesis and to only contribute to diffuse and dispersed enhancement of porosity26–28.
-The present work focuses on this mechanism, demonstrating that previous calculations have underestimated the speleognetic potential of cooling geothermal fluids in carbonates.
+Dissolution by cooling of thermal groundwater is connected to the retrograde solubility of carbonate minerals, whereby their solubility increases as the water cools.
+However, this mechanism is thought to play a minor role in speleogenesis and to enhance porosity only in a diffuse and dispersed manner26–28.
+The present work focuses on this mechanism and shows that previous calculations have underestimated the speleogenetic potential of cooling geothermal fluids in carbonates.